resir014/resir014-tilde/_posts/2016-08-20-why-web-filters-never-work.md

 ![chrome_2016-08-20_14-36-43]({{ site.baseurl }}/public/images/blog/2016/why-web-filters-never-work/chrome_2016-08-20_14-36-43.png)

-So basically, thanks to some web filter fuckery their domain (along with their API access) is blocked and redeeming invite codes, even logging in, can't be done on regular Indonesian networks.
+So basically, thanks to some web filter fuckery, their domain (along with their API access) is blocked and redeeming invite codes, even logging in, can't be done on regular Indonesian networks.

 ---